Value: why data products are worth the effort

 • Reuse does not happen, because the safest strategy becomes creating your own copy.

-Instead of many variants, create one data product you can reuse
+Instead of many variants per team – one data product everyone can reuse.

-Instead of many variants, create one data product you can reuse
+Instead of many variants per team – one data product everyone can reuse.

 Signs that you need a “product” and not more tables